Believe (Kalafina song)

 "Believe" (stylized in Japanese as "believe") is a song recorded by Japanese female trio Kalafina.
 It was released as a stand-alone single to promote the Japanese anime visual novel Fate/stay night in November 2014.
 "Believe" was the group's second single from their fifth studio album far on the water.
-The song was written by Yuki Kajiura, who also composed and produced the single, which she has done for the group since their debut.
+The song was written by Yuki Kajiura, who also composed and produced the single which she has done for the group since their debut.

-"Believe" received positive reviews from most contemporary Japanese music critics, who praised the sound and likened the production values of the song.
-Commercially, the song charted moderately but managed to achieve wide charting positions in both Oricon and Billboard, equally peaking at number ten.
+"Believe" received positive reviews from most contemporary Japanese music critics who praised the sound and likened the production values of the song.
+Commercially the song charted moderately but managed to achieve wide charting positions in both Oricon and Billboard, equally peaking at number ten.

 Background

 In 2013, Kalafina had released their fourth studio album entitled Consolation in March.
-The album was fully produced, composed and written by Japanese music composer and producer Yuki Kajiura, who also formed the band in order to promote music within the anime and television scene in Japan.
-The album had charted at number three on the Oricon Albums Chart, making it the group's highest equal charting album to date on Oricon, which is second to their previous studio album After Eden (2011).
+The album was fully produced, composed and written by Japanese music composer and producer Yuki Kajiura who also formed the band in order to promote music within the anime and television scene in Japan.
+The album had charted at number three on the Oricon Albums Chart, making it the group's highest equal charting album to date on Oricon which is second to their previous studio album After Eden (2011).
 The album lasted fifteen weeks on the chart, making it their longest charting album since their debut effort.
 Since the 2013 release, the group have promoted several singles for several anime series and television series in Japan.
 The group released two sequel albums; a red version and blue version off The Best, charting at number four and three respectively.
 To promote this, they released three singles that were in support of anime series and managed to chart moderately in Japan.

 "Believe" is the group's first single from their upcoming fifth studio album.
-The song was written by Kajiura, along with composing and producing the single, which she has done for the group since their debut.
-The song was used in promotion for the Japanese anime visual novel Fate/stay night.
-The song was used as the ending credits for the Unlimited Blade Works series that aired in Japan and North America in late 2014.
+The song was written by Kajiura along with composing and producing the single which she has done for the group since their debut.
+The song was used in promotion for the Japanese anime visual novel Fate/stay nightand was used as the ending credits for the Unlimited Blade Works series that aired in Japan and North America in late 2014.
 "Believe" was released in four formats; a stand-alone CD single, a CD+DVD edition, a CD+Blu-ray released and an anime-packaging CD+DVD edition.